Tags

 29 Saturday Mar 2014

-Posted Christianity, Politics, Theology
+Posted in Christianity, Politics, Theology

 Christianity, conservative Christianity, controversy, Gay marriage, homosexuality, marriage, sexuality, World Vision